Citizens Police Academy

 The Academy's team of instructors is made up of actual police officers and other specialized law enforcement personnel who provide in-depth discussions and demonstrations about their individual areas of expertise.
 The Academy curriculum retains all of the core elements essential for citizens to gain a better understanding of police operations.
 As a result of their participation citizens are able to make more informed judgments about their police department and its daily operations.
 The police department also benefits from the Academy because it allow us to gain a better understanding of the views and concerns of our community.
 Our goal is to foster lasting relationships with members of our community and to create real partnerships with them that will enable us to work side-by-side on future projects to achieve mutual goals.

-In 2014 we expanded our previous 8-week academy to 12-weeks in order to offer our students a total of 36 hours of valuable classroom instruction.
-Our goal is to be recognized as Arkansas' leading Citizen Police Academy offering knowledgeable speakers, interesting demonstrations and unique hands-on experiences that are rarely available to the average citizen.
+Our hope is to be recognized as Arkansas' leading Citizen Police Academy offering knowledgeable speakers, interesting demonstrations and unique hands-on experiences that are rarely available to the average citizen.
 During our academy students are eligible to participate in a ride-along experience where they can go "on patrol" with an actual officer for a rare “behind-the-scenes” look at real-life police work.
 In addition they are invited to experience first-hand the legendary "Shoot, or Don't Shoot" virtual firearms simulation system.